Kong/terraform-provider-konnect/docs/resources/portal_custom_domain.md

 Optional:

 - `custom_certificate` (String) Custom certificate to be used for the SSL termination.
-Only used when domain_verification_method == "custom_certificate".
-Requires replacement if changed.
+Only used when domain_verification_method == "custom_certificate"
 - `custom_private_key` (String) Custom certificate private key to be used for the SSL termination.
-Only used when domain_verification_method == "custom_certificate".
-Requires replacement if changed.
+Only used when domain_verification_method == "custom_certificate"
 - `domain_verification_method` (String) possible known values include one of ["custom_certificate", "http"]; Requires replacement if changed.
 - `skip_ca_check` (Boolean) Advanced option.
 If true, the custom certificate is served exactly as provided, without attempting to bundle against a public trust store.
-Required for certificates issued by an internal/private CA. Requires replacement if changed.
+Required for certificates issued by an internal/private CA.

 Read-Only: